-Obtaining Financing: Your credit situation will first decide if you get approved or not.
-If you do get approved, your credit will help determine the interest rate and cost of borrowing.
-People with lower credit face higher borrowing costs and may even need to resort to payday loans.
+Obtaining financing: Your credit situation will help determine if you get approved for financing.
+If you do get approved, then your credit will help determine the interest rate and cost of borrowing.
+People with lower credit often face higher borrowing costs and may even need to resort to quick cash loans.

-Getting a Job: Many potential employers require a credit check before making an employment offer.
-If you have bad credit it may be a reason for an employer to think twice before extending an offer, especially in a competitive job market.
+Getting a job: Many employers require a credit check before making an employment offer.
+If you have bad credit, then it may be a reason for an employer to think twice before extending an offer, especially in a competitive job market.

-Renting an apartment: More and more frequently a landlord will check the credit of a potential tenant.
-If you have bad credit it may be a reason for the landlord not to select you as a tenant for their place.
+Renting an apartment: A landlord may check the credit of a potential tenant.
+If you have bad credit, then it may be a reason for the landlord to decline you as a tenant.

-Getting a cell phone plan: Cell phone providers like Rogers, Bell and Telus will check your credit before issuing you a monthly phone plan.
-If you want to avoid having a pay-as-you-go plan, having good credit will be necessary.
+Getting a cell phone plan: Cell phone providers may check your credit before issuing you a monthly phone plan.
+If you want to avoid having a pay-as-you-go plan which is often more costly, then having good credit may help.